Vibrant and Warm Destination

 Try one of the specialty pizzas at Bavaro’s Pizza Napoletana & Pastaria (514 N. Franklin St.).
 The food is cooked in a wood-fired brick oven, and the ingredients are either imported from Italy or sourced locally.

-All AgesHave a wild time at Busch Gardens Tampa (3000 E. Busch Blvd.).
+What to Do for All AgesHave a wild time at Busch Gardens Tampa (3000 E. Busch Blvd.), Tampa's premiere thrill-ride destination.
 Ride the big coasters for a thrill, and take a trip down Stanley Falls or through the Congo River Rapids to cool off.
 Encounter animals on the Serengeti Railway, or view these beautiful creatures from above on Skyway cable car.
 For the smaller ones in your group, Sesame Street Safari of Fun has rides and play areas that are perfectly sized.
+Check with a AAA Travel professional for available vacation packages.

 Get an up close view of Florida’s marine life at The Florida Aquarium (701 Channelside Dr.).
 Visit the wetlands to see alligators, otters, great blue herons and roseate spoonbills.
 Travel farther south to the coral reef in Key West, and dive through the colorful ecosystems to a depth of 60 feet.
 Your journey’s not over yet!
 Cross the Atlantic, and go to Africa where you’ll spend time with black-footed penguins and ring-tailed lemurs.

 Learn about Tampa and how the city developed at the Tampa Bay History Center (801 Old Water St.).
 The museum covers topics such as Spanish explorers, Seminole and Miccosukee tribes, and the cigar industry in Ybor City.
 The second floor has several interactive elements for kids.
 Plan to get a bite to eat while here.
-The famous Columbia Restaurant has a satellite location, Columbia Café, in the lobby.
+The famous Columbia Restaurant , one of the most popular restaurants in Tampa,has a satellite location, Columbia Café, in the lobby.

 MallsDillard's, Neiman Marcus and Nordstrom anchor International Plaza and Bay Street , an upscale extreme shopping mall with an outdoor dining and entertainment center.
 In addition to nationally recognized department stores like Banana Republic and LOFT, women’s fashions are well represented by designer boutiques Coach, Gucci, kate spade new york and Tory Burch; men’s apparel by Abercrombie & Fitch, BOSS Hugo Boss and J.Crew; and children’s togs by abercrombie kids, Janie and Jack, and Journeys Kidz.
 Teens won't feel left out with such stores as Forever 21, H&M and Urban Outfitters.

 More than 200 retailers have all your shopping needs covered, from jewelry to home décor to electronics.
 A food court, two cappuccino bars and a children’s play area provide R and R for weary shoppers, while 16 restaurants in the open-air Bay Street village adjoining the mall offer variety for lunch or post-shopping dinner.
-The complex is located at 2223 N. Westshore Blvd. at Boy Scout Boulevard, near Tampa International Airport; phone (813) 342-3790.
+The complex is located at 2223 N. Westshore Blvd. at Boy Scout Boulevard, near Tampa International Airport, perfect for a last-minute trip at the end of your vacation; phone (813) 342-3790.

 University Mall , west of the University of South Florida at 2200 E. Fowler Ave., is one of the region's largest at 1.3 million square feet.
-The major stores operating here are Burlington Coat Factory, Dillard's Clearance Center and Sears, along with more than 100 specialty shops and restaurants; phone (813) 971-3465.
+The major stores operating here are Burlington Coat Factory and Dillard's Clearance Center, along with more than 100 specialty shops and places to eat; phone (813) 971-3465.

 Tampa Premium Outlets opened in October 2015 at 2300 Grand Cypress Dr. in Lutz, 20 miles north of Tampa at I-75 and SR 56.
 This newest addition to area shopping destinations has a Key West theme and houses Coach, Express, Fossil, Michael Kors, Nike, Polo Ralph Lauren, Saks Fifth Avenue OFF Fifth, Vera Bradley and about 80 other outlets; phone (813) 909-1600.
 In nearby Wesley Chapel, head to The Shops at Wiregrass , 28211 Paseo Dr., a pedestrian-friendly village with about 100 shops including Brighton, Champs Sports, The Children's Place and Pottery Barn, along with anchors Dillard's, JCPenney and Macy's; phone (813) 994-2242.